dceejay/RedMap/README.md

 - v2.23.2 - Add convex-hull example
 - v2.23.1 - Fix saving of custom map layer
 - v2.23.0 - Give logo an id so it can be overridden by toplogo command.
 PR #188.
-- v2.22.3 - Don't show empty popup for geojson object.
-Issue #186.
-Add wobble to null island.
-- v2.22.2 - Be more tolerant of speed string types
-- v2.22.0 - Separate out layer events in worldmap in

 - see [CHANGELOG](https://github.com/dceejay/RedMap/blob/master/CHANGELOG.md) for full list of changes.